asluzh/PSTableauREST/docs/Get-TableauAuthConfiguration.md

 ## DESCRIPTION
 List information about all authentication instances.
-This method can only be called by users with server administrator permissions.
+This method can only be called by server administrators.
 This method returns a PSCustomObject from JSON - see online help for more details.

 ## EXAMPLES